yuvalherziger/ec2-instance-schalter/README.md

 ```
 The above example would start the first instance, stop the second one and start the last one.

-<b>Q:</b> What happens if my an instance is already in the state to which I'm trying to bring it?
+<b>Q:</b> What happens if an instance is already in the state to which I'm trying to bring it?

 <b>A:</b> Nothing :-)